tgraupmann/ParentSteamService/README.md

 The `HostsUri` configuration setting monitors the contents of a URL which controls the contents of the system `HOSTS` file.

+The `EndUri` configuration setting monitors the contents a URL which can end processes on the machine.

 The `RebootUri` configuration setting monitors the contents a URL which can reboot the machine.

 Sample `App.config`: